Updated: 1 day ago

 Searching by job title and location will return an annual base salary (average)

 Salaries are self-reported by employees.
 Must provide your salary and sign up for "Insights tool"

-Looks at company culture, benefits, rating, employee provided salaries.
+Look at company culture, benefits, rating, employee employee-provided salaries.

 Search by job title and location.
 Can also search by years of experience.